edunad/actions-image/README.md

 ### `uploadHost` - _OPTIONAL_

-> Where to upload the pictures to `(Ex: https://0x0.st/)`, uses form POST to upload.
+> Where to upload the pictures to `(Default: https://litterbox.catbox.moe <3)`, uses form POST to upload.

 ### `annotationTag` - _OPTIONAL_